allrealmsoflife/allrealmsoflife/README.md

 - 👋 Hi, I’m Domagoj Miskovic @allrealmsoflife
+- I'm a classical guitarist and a teacher
-- 👀 I’m inspired by Nix, Haskell, denotational design, education, empowering others
+- 👀 I’m inspired by Nix, Haskell, denotational design, education
 - I stream about Nix and functional programming on youtube.com/@allrealmsoflife
-- 🌱 I’m always learning Nix and functional programming.

 <!---
 allrealmsoflife/allrealmsoflife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.